-Faculty who have positive outcomes in AY23-24 for promotion to Associate Professor or promotion to Full Professor are eligible for consideration of a retroactive pay increase for the raise that accompanies the promotion.
+9. Faculty who have positive outcomes in AY24-25 for promotion to Associate Professor or promotion to Full Professor are eligible for consideration of a retroactive pay increase for the raise that accompanies the promotion.

-For consideration of the retroactive pay increase, faculty who put forward promotion files should submit a COVID-19 Promotion Statement that explains why the effects of the pandemic caused the promotion file to be held back in AY20-21 or AY21-22 or AY22-23.
+For consideration of the retroactive pay increase, faculty who put forward promotion files should submit a COVID-19 Promotion Statement that explains why the effects of the pandemic caused the promotion file to be held back in AY20-21, AY21-22, AY22-23 or AY23-24.
 The statement should point to materials that are in the file now but were not there earlier and it should be explained how the pandemic was the reason for the delay.

 When review bodies are positive about the promotion, they will also provide a vote on their assessment of the COVID-19 Promotion Statement in terms of whether or not the assertion the promotion was delayed by the pandemic is valid.
-Faculty who receive a positive outcome to their promotion file along with a determination that the promotion was delayed by the pandemic will receive their salary increase for the promotion retroactive to either July 1, 2021 or July1, 2022 or July 1, 2023, depending on what was judged to be the length of the delay.
+Faculty who receive a positive outcome to their promotion file along with a determination that the promotion was delayed by the pandemic will receive their salary increase for the promotion retroactive to either July 1, 2021, July1, 2022, July 1, 2023 or July 1, 2024 depending on what was judged to be the length of the delay.

-ACADEMIC PERSONNEL REVIEW PROCEDURES AY23-24
+ACADEMIC PERSONNEL REVIEW PROCEDURES AY24-25